ManyWaysLol/wenyan/README.md

 * Foundational questions with wenyan and computing Ambiguous grammars, quantum state, weights

-** Ability to switch grammars for DSL
+** Ability to switch grammars and degree of ambiguity for hardware DSL